trent-gill/portfolio/README.md

 ### 2. Build your domain / blog

 For this class you are required to maintain a domain and blog, which will become a portfolio by the end of the semester.
-You can use [Wordpress](https://wordpress.com/), [Blogger](https://www.blogger.com), [Tumblr](http://tumblr.com), or [OU Create](http://create.ou.edu) (where you could install Wordpress).
+You can use <a href="https://wordpress.com" target="_blank">Wordpress</a>,(<a href="https://www.blogger.com" target="_blank">Blogger</a>, <a href="http://tumblr.com" target="_blank">Tumblr</a>, or <a href="http://create.ou.edu" target=_blank>OU Create</a> (where you could install Wordpress).
 This choice is totally up to you although there is on campus support for OU Create.
 Use something you are comfortable with or have a desire to better understand.

 ### 3. Submit your web address